 You can also research their background to help you ask more informed questions.

-Furthermore, preparing for an interview will give you the confidence to make a decision about whether or not to hire the applicant.
+Furthermore, preparing for an interview will give you the confidence to decide whether or not to hire the applicant.

 Finally, it can prevent awkward silences and ensure you have a productive conversation with the job applicant.

-Taking the time to prepare helps ensure you make the best decision for your company, and makes sure that you hire the right person for the job.
+Taking the time to prepare helps ensure you make the best decision for your company and that you hire the right person for the job.

 Does the candidate have the appropriate educational qualifications or training for this position?